 In 1937, Lev Landau was 29 years old.
 He was one of Russia’s greatest theoretical physicists.
 Two of his physicist friends, Lev Shubnikov and Lev Rozenkevich ‘confessed’ that Landau was head of an organization working against the Soviet Union.
 Both physicists were then executed by Stalin’s secret police, the NKVD.

 Landau was already a marked man because he openly disagreed with the Marxist philosophy of dialectical materialism.

 In 1938, Landau was arrested and held in the notorious Lubyanka prison.
-After two months of coercion, he was told he would be transferred to Lefortovo Prison, infamous for its torture of prisoners.
-Landau ‘confessed’ to his crimes.
+After two months of coercion, he was told he was going to be transferred to Lefortovo Prison, infamous for its torture of prisoners.
+Landau then ‘confessed’ to his crimes.

 Kapitsa saved Landau.
-Kapitsa had invented an important new method of oxygen production and he was in favor at the time with the Communist hierarchy.
-He wrote to both Stalin and the Prime Minister about the remarkable behavior of superfluid helium, which allowed it to flow without friction.
-He told them only Landau had sufficient talent to explain superfluidity.
+Kapitsa had just invented an important new method of oxygen production, and so he was in favor with the Communist hierarchy.
+He exploited this by writing to both Stalin and the Prime Minister telling them about the remarkable behavior of superfluid helium – how it flowed without friction.
+He told them only Landau had sufficient talent to explain this.

 In May 1938, Landau was released after a year in prison to work with Kapitsa.
-Within months, he fulfilled Kapitsa’s expectations, explaining that superfluidity resulted from the behavior of energy phenomena called phonons and rotons.
+Within months, he fulfilled Kapitsa’s expectations, explaining superfluidity in terms of energy phenomena called phonons and rotons.
 Landau was awarded the 1962 Nobel Prize in Physics for his work.